rjp/thirdspace/docs/spec.md

 All calls accept and return JSON and must be authenticated with HTTP authentication.
 The server will return a session cookie which should be used after the first successful request using username / password.

-For the more estoteric requests the action may be something other than GET or POST.
+For more estoteric requests the action may be something other than GET or POST.
 Because many proxies will only allow these two the HTTP interface will check the X-UA3-Action header and, if present, use that value instead of GET or POST that was sent in the content.

 ## Some conventions